 Action 1.3 focuses on recalibrating Redmond's Inclusionary Zoning (IZ) policies and the Multifamily Tax Exemption (MFTE) program in a way that maximizes community benefits and affordable housing production.
 Analysis will be completed to help understand the implications of different updates.
+Both programs promote the development of mixed-income housing projects.
 Program changes should prioritize incentives for green, equitable, and affordable housing development.
-The Program has succeeded at generating affordable housing units for households above 50% Area Median Income (AMI).
-Program revisions should explore opportunities for generating affordable housing units at deeper levels of affordability One of the benefits of these tools is that they are designed to lead to mixed-income projects, which helps avoid economic and racial segregation.
+One of the benefits of these tools is that they are designed to lead to mixed-income projects, which helps avoid economic and racial segregation.

+Inclusionary Zoning:

-Inclusionary Zoning: Adopted in 1994, Redmond's IZ policy applies to all new residential and mixed-use developments with over 10 units.
+Adopted in 1994, Redmond's IZ policy applies to all new residential and mixed-use developments with over 10 units.
+The program requires 10% of dwollings units be affordable.

+units.
 The program requires 10% of dwellings units be affordable at 80% AMI or less with an option to substitute one unit at 50% AMI for two units at 80% AMI or less.
 One bonus market-rate unit is permitted for each affordable housing unit (at a minimum) up to 15% above the maximum allowed density except Downtown since the City raised height limits and eliminated density limits.
 Units are required to be affordable for the life of the project.
-RZC 21.20.050 allows cash payment in lieu of affordable units (Alternative Compliance) but this option has been reserved for situations when an immediate use for the funds was present (e.g., Capella, Together Center).
-Over 600 affordable units were built (80% AMI or less) between 1994 and July 2020 due to this policy.
+Over 500 affordable units were built (80% AMI or less) between 1994 and July 2020 due to this policy.
 Over the last 26 years, an average of almost 21 affordable units have been built annually.